How do you get more backlinks in 2022?

 What Are Backlinks?

 Backlinks are created when one website links to another website.
 Google (and other search engines) consider backlinks to be “votes” for a page.
-In fact, Google’s original PageRank algorithm used backlinks as a signal of content quality.
+In fact, Google’s original PageRank algorithm used backlinks to signal content quality.
 Many studies have found a correlation between backlinks and organic search engine rankings.

 Here’s an example of a backlink: